 The Board through the Nomination Committee will continuously evaluate suitable candidates for Independent Directors to form majority of the Board.
-However, the process should be exercised with due care and careful assessment has to be made based on merits, skills, knowledge and the appropriate experience to ensure that the candidates would be able to contribute to the effectiveness of the Board.
+However, the process should be exercised with due care and careful assessment has to be made based on merits, skills, knowledge, appropriate experience and time commitment to ensure that the candidates would be able to contribute to the effectiveness of the Board.

-Hence, the above process is also applicable in the selection and evaluation of suitable candidate for gender diversity on the Board.
+Hence, the above process is also applicable in the selection and evaluation of suitable candidate for gender, ethnicity and age diversity on the Board.